Home | Contact Us | My Account | View Cart

 Cool Components Logo

-These products provide additional control over the cooling and ventilation products.
-These products vary in their function which ranges from simply turning the fans on and off based on temperature to fully automated control featuring on and off capabilities as well as variable fan speed based on temperature.
-In other words, as the heat increases, so does the speed of the fans.
+These products provide automated control over the cooling and ventilation products.
+These products vary in their function which ranges from simply turning fans on and off based on temperature to fully automated control featuring on and off capabilities as well as variable fan speed, fully programmable...

 Quick Reference To Temperature Controllers

-• Basic Temp Controller - On/Off 88 (TC-BSC-88) - Basic on/off control based on a fixed setpoing of 88 degrees.
+• Basic Temp Controller - On/Off 88 (TC-BSC-88) - Basic on/off control based on a fixed set point of 88 degrees.
 This setpoint is appropriate for component or cabinet applications - when installing coolers and the controller in close proximity to equipment.

 • Advanced LT Controller (TC-ALT) - Features basic on/off control as well as advanced variable speed control.
-The one unit features switchable 80 & 88F setpoints which is appropriate for both closet and cabinet applications.
+The unit features three selectable modes with different on/off set points.
+The setpoints are at 80°F/27°C, 90°F/32°C, and 100°F/38°C

 The Low Voltage Controllers Simply Plug Inline Between the Power Supplies and Fan Units